-Whether you are considering starting a business or you are an industry leader, the attorneys at Pope McMillan can help you with all your business legal needs.
+Whether you are considering starting a business or you are an industry leader, the attorneys at Pope McMillan, P.A. can help you with all your business legal needs.
 We can help employers or employees with common issues such as unemployment benefit disputes and noncompete agreements.
 From assisting new business owners with important initial decisions such as business corporation entity selection to current business owners requiring legal counsel on issues such as a sale of business, we have the experience that matters.

 We can assist businesses with a number of ongoing needs such as:

 - Business entity selection and formation: limited liability companies, limited partnerships, general partnerships, nonprofit associations